 Mother and newborn child: one of the most heartwarming and uplifting scenes anyone can witness.
 Yet a newborn child dies every nine minutes worldwide due to the simple lack of a clean delivery and resulting tetanus infection.

-The GAVI Alliance, with funds from IFFIm, is helping to reverse this devastating disease, in partnership with UNICEF, WHO, the Bill & Melinda Gates Foundation and many other partners.
+The Gavi, the Vaccine Alliance, with funds from IFFIm, is helping to reverse this devastating disease, in partnership with UNICEF, WHO, the Bill & Melinda Gates Foundation and many other partners.
 This is necessary because many tens of thousands of maternal and neonatal tetanus (MNT) deaths still occur each year in developing countries.

 The full extent of the problem is hard to pinpoint because many deaths occur during home delivery.
 But MNT deaths were measured at 59,000 worldwide in 2008.